Anne Frank tree: Decline

 On 13 November 2007, the Borough Amsterdam-Centrum declared that it would cut down the tree on 21 November 2007.
 The next day, a pulling test was banned, but four days after that, this assessment of the strength of the tree was conducted.
 Boom-KCB, an engineering firm specialized in trees, determined that the tree was "storm-proof", and able to sustain itself, eliminating the need for outside interference as it did not pose a danger for the public.
 A court hearing involving the Tree Foundation was held the day before the scheduled removal.

 On 21 November 2007, it was decided to stop the removal.
 On the same day, the Borough and the Anne Frank Foundation held a press conference during which they repeated their claim that there existed an "acute danger".
 They urged the Mayor of Amsterdam, Job Cohen, to proceed with emergency cutting.

 On 17 December 2007, the working committee Support Anne Frank Tree presented its alternative plan to preserve the tree (the report has English abstracts & conclusions) which included a construction to prevent the trunk from breaking down.
 Some weeks later, tree experts from both sides presented a joint evaluation of the tree.
 Their judgment was that the tree had a life expectancy of at least 5–15 years.
 To ensure safety, the supporting construction should be built.

 In May 2008 the supporting structure was finished: it was designed to help the tree to survive at least five more years.

-On 23 August 2010, the tree was blown over in a rain-and-gale storm, breaking off about a meter above the ground.
+On 23 August 2010, the tree was blown over in a rain-and-gale storm, breaking off about a meter (3 feet) above the ground.

 It fell across a garden wall and damaged garden sheds but did not damage anything else.
 The next day, it was reported that a small side shoot was growing out of the stump below where it broke, and it is hoped that it will grow into a new tree.
 There are plans to keep large pieces of the fallen trunk and its large branches.
 The fallen tree is estimated to weigh about 27 metric tons.
 Some of the images in the Reuters report show, for most of the cross-section of the trunk, the characteristic fracture pattern of decayed wood across all the trunk cross-section except a thin rim of sapwood.
 The fallen wood has now been removed.